 Time-to-hire — more commonly known within the HR world as time-to-fill — measures the number of days between when a job is first posted until a candidate accepts an offer for the role.

 Every day a role goes unfilled costs the company hundreds if not thousands of dollars.
 A recruiter's biggest priority is to hire the best candidate in the shortest amount of time, but there are a lot of moving parts that contribute to time to hire.

 Time-to-hire can be broken up into different stages to see what areas of your recruitment process need more attention.

 For example, if your application completion rate is low — another metric on this list — you should look into how you can create a more attractive and simplified application process so that more candidates are moving through your initial stages of the pipeline quicker.

 The average time-to-hire is 38 days, according to Jobvite.
 Like many recruitment metrics, time to hire is heavily dependent on the industry, role and job market.
 While professional services takes an average of 25 days to fill a role, financial services takes an average of 45 days to fill a role.

 That’s a substantial differences between time-to-hire, and you can get even more specific for certain roles within the industry.
 It will take much longer to hire a senior level role than it will to hire an entry level role, so do your research before a role opens up so your teams knows what to anticipate.

 How to Calculate Time-to-Hire

-Day candidate accepts the offer [minus] Day the job is posted for candidates to apply
+Day candidate accepts offer [minus] Day the candidate entered your pipeline